abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

 Types that, like $Either$, are defined by their introduction rules are called *positive types*.
 Types that are defined by their elimination are *negative*.
 All types that we saw so far (except $Tuple$) are positive.

+Positive and negative types are dual to each other.

+Positive/negative types correspond to the categorical concepts of limit/colimit, but we will learn more about those later.

 **Task 6:** Besides $Tuple$, there is one very important negative type, which covered in this chapter (and in various other places).